More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 This was not an anomaly.
 Offering working-class men control over women is one of the oldest and most reliable techniques for securing compliance with class rule.
 Post-revolutionary France saw the Napoleonic Code strip women and children of legal autonomy, and bourgeois reformers subsequently constructed gendered household authority as a deliberate strategy of labor discipline — using housing design, moral surveillance, and the wife's domestic role to suppress working-class independence, against the resistance of a working class that largely refused the family form.[8]
 Fascist movements made a similar promise to the men they mobilized: the restoration of male dominion over women and the household.[9]
 The pattern extends into the present.
 The global sex tourism industry (actively promoted by institutions like the World Bank as a "development" strategy) continues to commodify gendered exploitation in ways that fragment working-class solidarity in the countries where it operates.[10]

-But the privatized household has a second form of bottom-up pull that most analyses understate: parental authority over children — control over their labor, time, development, and social world.
-This is a domain of unaccountable authority that collective child-rearing arrangements would distribute and subject to accountability, and it gives both parents a stake in the privatized family form, not only men.
+But the privatized household has a second form of bottom-up pull that most analyses understate: parental authority over children — control over their labor, time, development, and social world — combined with an aspirational stake in the child as vehicle for class reproduction.
+The authority is a domain of unaccountable power that collective child-rearing arrangements would distribute and subject to accountability.
+The aspiration — the child as carrier of name, status, property, legacy — gives the authority its content, and its weight varies with property values.
+The care this produces is genuine; what counts as a good future for the child is class-determined.
+Together, authority and aspiration give both parents a stake in the privatized family form, not only men.
 The gendered dimension binds men; the parental dimension binds everyone who has children.
 Together they make the family resilient from below as well as from above.

-The pattern is consistent: wherever class rule faces pressure, available responses include offering men from the subordinate classes private dominion over women as compensation for their public subordination, and granting both parents unaccountable authority over dependents.
+The pattern is consistent: wherever class rule faces pressure, available responses include offering men from the subordinate classes private dominion over women as compensation for their public subordination, and granting both parents authority over dependents and an aspirational stake in their children's class trajectory.
 These work precisely because they provide use values that cannot be obtained through the market, and that are experienced as personal and intimate rather than political.
 It is class rule operating through the private sphere, and no framework that restricts "class" to wage relations can see it.[11][12]

 A broader definition